-The first day: The costumes welcoming ceremony
+The costumes welcoming ceremony

 According to legend, the inhabitants of the ancient Champa kingdom included many ethnic groups such as Cham, Ede, Raglai, and Churu .
 The Cham are considered the “oldest sister” and the Raglai are the “youngest.”
 The Champa kingdom is based on matriarchy.
 The youngest sister is the one who holds the inheritance and keeps the ancestors’ heirlooms including the clothes of the gods and kings.
 On the day before the main Kate festival, the Cham hold a ceremony to welcome the Raglai and transfer the clothes to the Cham temples and towers.

 The first day of the main ceremony is called the costumes welcoming ceremony when the Raglai bring the clothes of the gods back to Po Nagar temple.
 The procession and the ceremony to welcome the clothes is solemn and there is never a shortage of unique cultural activities.